1Ltd/Tesr/docs/vault.md

 encrypt the contents with AES in GCM mode.
 This key is referred to as the __master key__.

-Aegis supports unlocking a vault with multiple different credentials.
+Tesser supports unlocking a vault with multiple different credentials.
 The main credential is a key derived from a user-provided password.
 In addition to that, users can also add a key backed by the Android KeyStore as a credential, which is only usable after biometrics authentication.